Skip to main content

 Legal action to recover unpaid rates

 LPS will issue a Process in Debt Proceedings against you.
-They will charge you extra costs without sending any other reminders.
+Therefore, you will be charged extra costs on top or your unpaid rate bill amount.

-When you receive a notice for court, and pay the debt and any extra costs before the court date, LPS will not take any further legal action against you.
+If you pay your rate debt and any extra costs before the court date, LPS will not take any further legal action against you.

-If you don't pay the debt and costs, the case will go to the magistrate's court on the day stated.
+If you don't pay your rate debt and any extra costs, the case will go to the magistrate's court on the day stated.

-If you don't clear the overdue amount or make an arrangement to pay this, LPS will ask the Enforcement of Judgments Office to issue a Notice of Intention.
+If you don't pay the full overdue amount or make an arrangement to pay this, LPS will ask the Enforcement of Judgments Office to issue a Notice of Intention.

-If you don't pay the amount and costs within ten days, LPS will lodge the debt for enforcement with the Enforcement of Judgments Office.
+You must pay within ten days.
+If you don’t, LPS will lodge the debt for enforcement with the Enforcement of Judgments Office.
+This could result in:

 • your name appearing in Stubb's Gazette, which will affect your credit rating